CSA-FEDERATE/Proposed-BuildingBlocks/BB-SC/1-HWLayer/Security/BB_Eclipse_Heimlig.md

 <!-- Example on how to use BB or link to documentation.
 Should include code snippets, information about usage,
 trainings, skills, examples and how-to's. -->
 Source code: https://github.com/eclipse-heimlig/heimlig
-Heimlg provides an HSM firmware implementation in Rust.
+Heimlig provides an HSM firmware implementation in Rust.
 Deploy it on a dedicated security core to offer cryptographic services (key generation, encryption, signing, CSPRNG) to application cores without exposing key material.
 Communicates with clients via a request/response API over shared memory.

 ## Known Implementation
 https://github.com/eclipse-heimlig/heimlig